Remi-Coulom/joedb/doc/source/getting_started.rst

 ``joedb_server``
 ^^^^^^^^^^^^^^^^

 Run a server to share a database.
+See :doc:`concurrency` for more information.

 .. literalinclude:: ./tutorial/joedb_server.out
    :language: none